-In the event that you are injured because of a road defect, seeking the legal help of an experienced Boston roadway defect lawyer could be useful in successfully pursuing damage compensation.
+In the event that you are injured because of a road defect, seeking the legal help of an experienced Massachusetts roadway defect lawyer could be useful in successfully pursuing damage compensation.
 If you are curious about your eligibility to take legal action, contact an attorney.

 Contact a Road Defects Attorney in Massachusetts